 Weak Elements of Camping Chairs

-I had seen the Kermit Chairs online but could find only a handful of reviews and some uninspiring videos.
-To me the chairs remained covered with a layer of mystique.
+Online, I had come across the Kermit camping chairs, however, I could find only a handful of reviews and some uninspiring videos.
+The chairs remained covered with a layer of mystique.

 Feeling the weight, smelling the materials, looking at the details of the craftsmanship.
 How does it work in ‘real’ conditions?
 Can it withstand some abuse?
 What are the likely weak points?
 And importantly, can I fix it myself?